 Morality Vs. Ethics: A Guide To Ethical Decision-Making

 While you may have been taught your parents’ definitions of “right and wrong” as children, morality can sometimes seem blurred.
 Complex moral and ethical questions have been at the heart of politics, philosophy, and religion since the beginning of civilization.
 If you’ve ever encountered a situation that involved a trade-off or seemed like a lose-lose situation, you might understand how challenging these dilemmas can be.
-In these scenarios, examining your morals and values and the ethical implications of your actions may be valuable.
+In these scenarios, examining your morals, values, and the ethical implications of your actions may be valuable.

 To prepare for ethical decision-making, it can be essential to learn how to differentiate between morals and ethics, explore the nature of making a sound ethical decision, and know how to make choices that align with your moral compass.
-By examining the nature of morals and ethics, you may better understand how to problem-solve, navigate complex situations, and make choices that stand up to internal and external scrutiny.
+By examining the nature of ethics and morals, you may better understand how to problem-solve, navigate complex situations, create your own personal code of conduct, and make choices that stand up to internal and external scrutiny.

-Morality and ethics are often used interchangeably.
-While both concepts may involve differentiating between right and wrong, they describe two distinct approaches to decision-making.
+While the word “morals” and the word “ethics” are often used interchangeably, and both concepts may involve differentiating between right and wrong, they describe two distinct approaches to decision-making.

-Morals are personal beliefs about right and wrong.
-They are guiding principles often informed by culture, faith, and upbringing.
+In many cases, morals refer to personal beliefs about right and wrong.
+Moral values can be guiding principles and are often informed by culture, faith, and upbringing.
 Consciously or unconsciously, individuals may make decisions based on these belief systems.
-In some cases, conflict arises due to differences in individual moral principles.
+In some cases, conflict arises due to differences in individual moral philosophies or principles.

 Ethics are a systematic process for assessing the rightness or wrongness of an action or situation.
-The field of ethics draws upon philosophical ideas and often aligns with the moral principles of belief systems worldwide.
-However, ethics are distinct from morality, as they aim to help individuals and organizations make unbiased decisions that maximize human well-being.
+An ethical code may draw upon philosophical ideas, often aligning with the moral principles of belief systems worldwide.
+However, ethics are distinct from morality, as they aim to help individuals and professional organizations make unbiased decisions that maximize human well-being.

 Ethical decision-making often involves assessing a problem or dilemma through various philosophical lenses.
 For example, you may consider the relative damage caused by one action or choose the healthiest behavior for yourself, your loved ones, and society.